 - Mount Barth (2,456 metres).
 A glaciated peak in the Ahuriri Valley, just over one hour south from Mount Cook.
-This offers a great location for snowcraft, bivvying and ridge travel, especially later in the summer.
+This offers a great location for snowcraft, bivvying and ridge travel.

 During the course we will include map reading and navigation topics, study mountain weather and look at basic snow safety and avalanche awareness.
 Each day’s activities can have you out and about for at least 8 hours.

 In the mountains (on any nights that you do not spend in a hut) you will be creating a camp site.
 This can be as few as one, or up to 3 nights.
 Small parties may take a tent, but normally the campsite will be a bivouac.